Enneagram Type Three People are Success-Oriented and Pragmatic

 You will grow tremendously by getting involved in projects that have nothing to do with your advancement.

-Working cooperatively with others toward goals that transcend personal interests is a powerful way of finding your actual value and identity.
+Working cooperatively with others toward goals that transcend personal interests is a powerful way to discover one’s true value and identity.

-In your desire to be accepted by others, you adapt so much to the expectations of others that you lose touch with what you feel about the situation.
+In your desire to be accepted by others, you adapt so much to their expectations that you lose touch with how you feel about the situation.

 Develop yourself by resisting doing what is acceptable just to be accepted.